SaivaibhavKs1/TeamTrekker/README.md

-<p align="center"><a href="https://ams.aliatayee.com" target="_blank"><h1>Attendance Management System</h1></a></p>
+<p align="center"><a href="https://ams.aliatayee.com" target="_blank"><h1>TeamTrekker</h1></a></p>

-## About Attendance Management System
+## About TeamTrekker

-Attendance Management System is a web application based on Laravel which keeps track of employee hours.
+TeamTrekker is a web application based on Laravel which keeps track of employee hours.
 It is the system you use to document the time your employees work and the time they take off.

 ## Major Technologies
 - HTML5